AchmadFachturrohman/Portfolio-for-PCB-Design/README.md

 # Portfolio for PCB Design
- this is my repository which contains pcb board designs that i have made so far. some references to the content here are made based on sources from Phil's Lab's youtube channel
+ This is my repository which contains pcb board designs that i have made so far.
+References of the content here are made based on sources from Phil's Lab's youtube channel